 - Trinity School of Natural Health

-As there are many educational and accreditation programs out there with varying degrees of eligibility requirements, this list is by no means exhaustive.
+As there are many educational and accreditation programs out there, this list is by no means exhaustive.
 However, this gives you an idea of the types of certifications, boards, or schools you may come across when researching longevity doctors.

 Depending on your health needs, you may be looking between a longevity coach and a longevity doctor.
 What are the differences, and how do you know if you need one or the other?